Olympia Fields Dethatching Lawn Services

 Olympia Fields’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Olympia Fields enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
+Olympia Fields enforces state and local regulations for organic waste management, in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
 Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-The village’s yard waste collection requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves, maintaining proper moisture, and ensuring aeration.
-These efforts support Olympia Fields’s sustainability and waste reduction initiatives.
-For composting guidelines, collection schedules, and program details, contact:
+The village’s yard waste collection accepts dethatched thatch, leaves, and grass clippings in biodegradable paper bags or rigid containers only.
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: mix thatch with brown materials like leaves, maintain proper moisture and aeration, and avoid plastic contamination.
+These efforts support Olympia Fields’s sustainability initiatives and waste reduction goals.
+For composting guidelines and program details, contact:

 20040 Governors Highway, Olympia Fields, IL 60461